rg321/speech-to-text/README.md

 Steps to run -:

 Install requirements.txt for both repos.
-One is in parent folder one is in speech_to_text
+One is in parent folder while other one is in speech_to_text
 ```
 git clone https://github.com/rg321/speech-to-text